zeroflag/fcl/README.md

   count @ ;
 ```

+In the loop body we use two more locals to name the outut of the `/mod` which returns both the `quotient` and the `remainder` of a divide operation.
+We keep updating the `count` and in the end, we return its value.

 ### Implementation notes

 Local variable support is implemented in FCL itself.
 Locals are stored in a parameter stack.
 Both `->` and `=>` are immediate parsing words.
 They have both runtime and compilation semantics.
 They compile an inline *lookup word* within the enclosing word.
+The lookup word is removed from the dictionary after the compilation is finished.

-At runtime they load the top of the stack into the proper location of the parameter stack.
-At runtime, the *lookup word* gets the value (or the reference) from the parameter stack and pushes it onto the data stack.
+At runtime they load the top of the stack into the proper location of the parameter stack which is associated to the current local.

+The *lookup word* gets the value (or the address) from the parameter stack and pushes it onto the data stack.
+The `exit` and `;` words are redefined so that they unwind the parameter stack at return.

 ## Quotations